fkie-cad/drivstaller/README.md

 $devcmd> msbuild drivstaller.vcxproj [/p:Platform=x86|x64] [/p:Configuration=Debug|Release] [/p:RunTimeLib=Debug|Release] [/p:PDB=0|1] [/p:PlatformToolset=<v142|v143|WindowsApplicationForDrivers10.0>]
 ```

-The PlatformToolset defaults to "v142", but may be changed with the `/pts` option.
+The PlatformToolset defaults to "v143", but may be changed with the `/pts` option.
-"v142" is used for VS 2019 version, "v143" would be used in VS 2022,
+"v142" is used for VS 2019 version, "v143" is used in VS 2022,
 or you could also use "WindowsApplicationForDrivers10.0" with WDK10 installed.